carlosvts/raw-image-processor/README.md

 ---

-A low-level image processing engine developed in C++ inspired by the principles of [**TheCherno**](https://www.youtube.com/@TheCherno).
+A low-level image processing engine developed in C++.
 This project explores binary file manipulation, the internal structure of the BMP (Bitmap) format, and the implementation of mathematical kernels for computer vision.

 ## About the Project